sashirestela/simple-openai/README.md

 List<ImageResponse> imageResponse = futureImage.join();
 imageResponse.stream().forEach(img -> System.out.println("\n" + img.getUrl()));
 ```
+#### Chat Completion Service
-* Example to call the Chat Completion service to asking a question and wait for an answer.
+Example to call the Chat Completion service to ask a question and wait for an answer.
 We are printing out it in the console:
 ```java
 ChatRequest chatRequest = ChatRequest.builder()
     .model("gpt-3.5-turbo-16k-0613")